Embryo transfer - how to prepare

 Improving implantation rates

-One of the factors deciding of the success of the embryo transfer is the day it is conducted.
-Dr Sobkiewicz says that in Salva Medica clinic they suggest to perform it on day 5.
+One of the factors which impacts on the success of the embryo transfer is the day it is conducted.
+Dr Sobkiewicz says that at the Salva Medica clinic they suggest to perform it on day 5.
 Such a solution allows selecting more viable and stronger embryos that have demonstrated the potential to develop and differentiate.
 In fact, embryo selection is probably of the highest importance when it comes to improving the cycle implantation rates.

 Another question to answer while preparing to embryo transfer is how many embryos to transfer.
 Data from various countries indicate a general tendency to transfer individual embryos to the uterine cavity – and in case of failure, repeat the whole procedure in the next cycle.
 This successfully excludes the risk of multiple pregnancy which may entail various complications.

 There are of course other ways doctors can use to improve patient’s implantation rates.
 They can, for instance, introduce additional drugs (e.g. Intralipid, Atosiban, Accofil).
 As these are not routine procedures, there are always extra consultations needed to indicate the real benefit of their use.
 Other medications that doctors can make use of for patients’ benefit are folic acid, Heparin, Encorton and acetylsalicylic acid.